defold/doc/docs/en/manuals/live-update.md

 - Your game features a series of episodes and you wish to include only the first one for players to try out before they decide if they want to continue with the rest of the game.
 - Your game is targeted for HTML5.
 On the browser, loading an application from storage means that the entire application package has to be downloaded before startup.
 On such a platform you may wish to send a minimal start package and get the app up and running quickly before you download the rest of the game resources.
-- Your game contains very large resources (images, videos etc) that you wish to postpone downloading of until they are about to show in the game.
-This to keep the install size down.
+- Your game contains very large resources (images, videos etc) that you wish to postpone the downloading of until they are about to show in the game.
+This is to keep the install size down.

-The Live update functionality expands the concept of the collection proxy with a mechanism allowing the runtime to fetch and store resources to the application bundle that was intentionally left out of the bundle at build time.
+The Live update functionality expands the concept of the collection proxy with a mechanism allowing the runtime to fetch and store resources to the application bundle that were intentionally left out of the bundle at build time.

 ## Preparing content for Live update